 Boat International’s Ocean Awards and Ocean Talks

 Now in its third year, the Boat InternationalOcean Awards highlight the incredible work being done around the world to preserve marine life, prevent coral bleaching and clean the aquatic environment.
 This year’s finalists have now been selected with the winners to be announced in the June 2018 issue of Boat International.
-2018 will also see the inauguration of Ocean Talks, a one-day event taking place in London on June 13 that will bring together international experts to speak on a range of topics including how businesses can change their practices to help the oceans, stories from local initiatives around the world and personal accounts from change-makers who have had a big impact on marine conservation.
-Held in support of the Ocean Family Foundation, register your interest in attending here.
+2018 also saw the inauguration of Ocean Talks, a one-day event held in London on June 13 that brought together international experts to speak on a range of topics including how businesses can change their practices to help the oceans, stories from local initiatives around the world and personal accounts from change-makers who have had a big impact on marine conservation.

 Princess Yachts and eXXpedition

-The latest yachting company to join the fights is Princess Yachts which announced its sponsorship of eXXpedition in March 2018.
+Another builder to join the fight is Princess Yachts which announced its sponsorship of eXXpedition in March 2018.
 Founded by long-time ocean advocate Emily Penn, eXXpedition specialises in all-female sailing expeditions which bring together women from vastly different professions and backgrounds to research and raise awareness around the plight of the oceans.
 Its next voyage will see 14 women sail from Hawaii to Seattle via the North Pacific Gyre, the densest concentration of ocean plastic accumulation on the planet, to collect data for scientific research and inspire global change at the policy level.